Creative Career & Business

 This approach prevents small tasks from piling up and becoming overwhelming.
 When working remotely, these tiny administrative duties can accumulate quickly, creating a nagging sense of having “unfinished business.

 I keep a small notepad beside my workspace to jot down quick tasks as they arise.
-If they take under two minutes, I handle them at the next natural break in my work.
+If they take less than 2 minutes, I handle them at the next natural break in my work.

 Project Management Systems Worth Your Time